• About Texas Travel Talk

 Georgetown, in Central Texas, right up the road from Austin, is home to Inner Space Caverns.
 My grandson and I visited this cave a couple of years ago, and what I remember most was these two siblings with their grandparents asking the tour guide question after question.
 It was a bit annoying, but the tour guide kept his cool and answered all their silly questions.
 So we had a few laughs about that.

 The second thing I remember and appreciated was that the cave was not humid like some I’ve been in, so it was much easier to breathe.
-If you’re wondering what to do in Georgetown other than visiting this cave, I’ve got all the answers in this article – Top Attraction in Georgetown, TX.
+If you’re wondering what to do in Georgetown other than visiting this cave, I’ve got all the answers in this article – Top Attractions in Georgetown, TX.
 And Georgetown is one of the 12 Most Charming Christmas Towns in Texas.

 2. The Cave Without A Name